Why choose Edinburgh? The student perspective

 We encourage our students to get involved with as many clubs and societies as possible whilst in Edinburgh, and there are over 240 to choose from: from Harry Potter to astrobiology, from chocolate to the Tango, there is a society out there for everyone!

 The University’s sport and exercise facilities are considered some of the very best in the UK, and with over 70 sports clubs to choose from at the University of Edinburgh it’s easy to keep fit and healthy whilst studying here.

 Edinburgh also has a great nightlife and all of the bars, clubs and venues you might expect from a vibrant capital city.

-We’re really proud of our student-run International Student Centre (ISC), which is a great place to socialise and have a coffee with fellow students.
-The ISC also organises events and subsidised trips for international students, which are a great way to explore Scotland and parts of the UK.
+We’re really proud of our student-run International and Exchange Student Society (IESS), which is a great place to socialise and have a coffee with fellow students.
+The IESS also organises events and subsidised trips for international students, which are a great way to explore Scotland and parts of the UK.